 Configure where Multipass stores external data

-This document demonstrates how to configure the location where Multipass caches images, stores instances, and other user information.
+This document demonstrates how to configure the location where Multipass stores instances, caches images, and other data.
 Configuring a new storage location can be useful, for example, if you need to free up storage space on your boot partition.

 Configuring a new storage location